dblume/overcast-podcast-activity-feed/README.md

 ## Overcast Podcast Activity Feed

 You can create a podcast activity feed with this script.
-It'll be an RSS feed of the podcast episodes you've listened to, similar to a last.fm Scrobble feed.
+Activity feeds are records of the things you've done.
+In this case, it's a list of podcast episodes you've listened to.
+It is similar to a last.fm Scrobble feed.

+Activity feeds can be used to collect data for lifestreaming and the Quantified Self.
+You can do whatever you want with it, it's your life and your data.

 ## Getting Started

 1. Rename overcast.cfg.sample to overcast.cfg.
 2. Customize the variables in overcast.cfg.
 (More on this below.)
-3. Set up a cronjob that runs overcast.py every day.
+3. Set up a cronjob that runs overcast.py once every day.

 ## How it works